Uaxactun: History of discovery

-With recent achievements in the decipherment of the ancient Maya hieroglyphic writing system, it has been determined that the ancient name for this site translates roughly as Siaan K'aan or "Born in Heaven".
+With the achievements in the decipherment of the ancient Maya hieroglyphic writing system since the 1990s, it has been determined that the ancient name for this site translates roughly as Siaan K'aan or "Born in Heaven".
 The name Uaxactun was given to the site by its rediscoverer, archaeologist Sylvanus Morley, in May 1916.
 He coined the name from Maya words Waxac and Tun, to mean "Eight Stones".
 The name has two meanings; Morley's stated reason for the name was to commemorate it as the first site where an inscription dating from the 8th Baktún of the Maya calendar was discovered (making it then the earliest known Maya date).
 The other meaning is a pun, since "Uaxactun" sounds like "Washington", the U.S. capital and home of the Carnegie Institute which funded Morley's explorations.

 Morley's initial investigation of the site mostly focused on the hieroglyphic inscriptions; after that Uaxactun was not visited again until 1924, when Frans Blom made a more detailed investigation of the structures and mapped the site.
 The Carnegie Institution conducted archeological excavations there from 1926 through 1937, led by Oliver Ricketson.
 The excavations added greatly to knowledge of the early Classic and pre-Classic Maya.
 The remains of several badly ruined late Classic era temple-pyramids were removed, revealing well-preserved earlier temples underneath them.

 For most of the Carnegie team's time at Uaxactun, communication with the outside world was via a four-day mule convoy to El Cayo, British Honduras.
 Towards the end of the time an airstrip was opened.
-Flights to Uaxactun continued and a small village grew there, as it became a center for gathering of chicle sap from the Peten jungle.
+Flights to Uaxactun continued and a small village grew there, as it became a center for gathering of chicle sap from the Petén jungle.
 In 1940 A. L. Smith and Ed Shook of the Carnegie project returned to make some additional excavations.
 In the late 1970s a rough road was opened, connecting Uaxactun to Tikal and thence to Flores, Guatemala.
 Air flights were discontinued.
 In 1984 the road was much improved.
 Shook returned again in 1974 to oversee consolidation and restoration of some architecture excavated earlier.
 In 1982 Guatemala's Tikal National Park was expanded to include the ruins of Uaxactun within its protected area.
 In 1990 the Maya Biosphere Reserve (MBR) was created, including Uaxactun as a part of the reserve's Multiple Use Zone.

 In 2009 an excavation project of Slovak Archaeological and Historical Institute (SAHI) was started by professor Milan Kováč.